Top Paying Med Tech Jobs with an Associate's Degree (2025-2026)

 Typical responsibilities for respiratory therapists include interviewing and examining patients; collaborating with physicians to develop treatment plans; administering chest physiotherapy and aerosol medications; and educating patients on how to use specialized breathing equipment.

 Degree options for this profession often include classes in cardiac anatomy and physiology; pulmonary anatomy and physiology; cardiopulmonary diseases; critical care techniques; and emergency care.
-The BLS projects that jobs for respiratory therapists will increase by 14 percent nationally, which is almost triple the rate of all professions nationally, adding 18,400 jobs between 2021 and 2031.
+The BLS (2025) projects that jobs for respiratory therapists will increase by 13 percent nationally, which is more than three times the rate of all professions nationally, adding 17,500 jobs between 2023 and 2033.

 Radiologic Technologist